- Follow Us

 HuProt™ Human Proteome Microarray

-With more than 21,000 GST-purified proteins, there has never been a protein library as comprehensive or thoroughly validated as HuProt™.
+With over 21,000+ correctly-folded, GST-purified proteins, there has never been a protein library as comprehensive or thoroughly validated as HuProt™.

 HuProt is an incredibly sensitive antigen matrix platform that provides quantitative binding interaction data from a few microliters of sample.
 It has been used to identify everything from the immunologic fingerprint of cancer patients destined for checkpoint blockade toxicity to novel protein-protein interactions.